Hexagram 26大畜Great Restraint

 Line 6 is the topmost line and the hexagram's release.
 The Chinese is unusually exclamatory for the Yijing: 何天之衢,亨 — what a highway of heaven!
 Success.
 The mountain that restrained the heaven beneath it through the entire hexagram is now passed; the accumulated energy is fully released onto an open road.
 Line 6 is the rare top-line position in the received Yijing that does not warn against over-reach.
 The hexagram has structured the accumulation so completely that the release at the top is what the whole hexagram was working toward.

 The decision-relevant translation is the moment when the accumulated capacity is fully deployed onto the arc the hexagram was preparing.
 The line-1 instruction to stop, the line-2 self-imposed pause, the line-3 daily training, the line-4 pre-emptive structure, and the line-5 corrective restraint are all in service of this single position.
-Founders who reach line 6 cleanly are deploying the company's full accumulated capacity — capital, team, brand, operating discipline — onto the arc the founding was for.
+Whoever reaches line 6 cleanly is deploying everything they have accumulated — resources, people, standing, hard-won discipline — onto the arc all the earlier work was for.
 The 亨 — success, progress, the unobstructed flow — is the natural consequence of the work the lower five lines did.
 The decision-relevant warning is implicit rather than explicit: if you arrive at line 6 without having done the work lines 1 through 5 named, the highway of heaven is not what waits.
 The hexagram earns the open road by having paid for it in restraint.

 PostureGreat energy held by structure · deployment not consumption